cfoskin/Aerodoc-Node.js/README.md

-# Node.js implementation of a RedHat demo application
+# Node.js implementation of a RedHat demo Java application